Travel Vaccines and Advice for Hungary

 Winters can be very cold when the temperatures in the teens, with January being the coldest month.
 South Hungary is a little warmer.
 But, it experiences snowfall in the Winter along with the rest of the country.
 Due to Bora (cold, powerful northeasterly winds) winters are colder, especially in the mountains.
 The country can occasionally experience snowstorms.

-How Safe is Hungary?
+How Safe Is Hungary?

 While Hungary is part of the European Union, it is still developing in many ways.